menu

 Overview

 West York is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,078 people and just one neighborhood, West York is the 295th largest community in Pennsylvania.
-West York has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+West York has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, West York is generally considered to be a blue-collar town.
-47.84% of the West York workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+West York is a blue-collar town, with 47.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, West York is a borough of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in West York who work in office and administrative support (12.44%), healthcare suport services (7.56%), and sales jobs (6.94%).

 Setting & Lifestyle